Join me in night painted with crimson and black.

 The door was pushed wide open.

-Korr was licking Tiyan’s face in a welcoming frenzy.
+Korr was licking Tiyan’s skin in a welcoming frenzy.
 His tongue already found his face and now, it was showing him he was missed.
 And before him…

 Noyd.

-Tiyan’s heart rose and stopped beating at once.
+Tiyan’s heart rose and sank all at once.
 Relief and overwhelming panic seized his body.

 And he returned.
 As promised.